SettleMint

 Before using a policy on a live asset, verify:

-For auditors, this checklist defines the evidence boundary.
-Review the configured modules, parameters, identity records, role assignments, and operational approvals for the specific asset.
+For auditors, this checklist defines the evidence to review.
+Check the configured modules, parameters, identity records, role assignments, and operational approvals for the specific asset.
 Derive each asset's eligibility model from that asset's own configuration, even when another asset uses the same module contract.